NagendraBabuG/Cses-DP-Problems/README.md

 # CSES-DP-Problems
-This repo includes solutions to CSES Dynamic Programming Problems  both top-down and bottom-up approach solution is included
+This repo includes solutions to CSES Dynamic Programming Problems Solutions,   both top-down and bottom-up approach solutions are included